Starting at GW

 Unless legally compelled, HRMD will only confirm dates of service and the last position title held without receiving a written release from an employee.
 No confidential information such as salary, performance, eligibility for rehire, etc. may be released.

 With a written release, HRMD will release information as designated in the release document.
-For information regarding current or former employees, contact the Faculty Staff and Service Center at [email protected].
+For information regarding current or former employees, contact the HRIS team at [email protected].
 Positive identification and current release documents (dated within one year) will be required.

 Employment Verification (Proof of Employment)